irvirr4444/Inventari/frontend/README.md

 - `Dalje` from the source country.
 - `Hyrje` into the destination country.

-The existing Kosovo `Dalje` automation is still supported: a normal Kosovo `Dalje` can still be reflected as an Albania `Hyrje`.
+The existing Kosovo `Dalje` automation is still supported: a normal Kosovo `Dalje` can still be reflected as an Albania `Hyrje` in the **Permbledhje Excel** export on the same row.
 The explicit Transfer workflow is for cases where the user wants to choose the source and destination directly.

+**Permbledhje summary vs Excel:** both treat transfers as **Dalje** in the source country and **Hyrje** in the destination.
+Excel additionally mirrors Kosovo `Dalje` into the Albania columns on one row when that automation applies.

 ## Why This Is Better Than Manual Excel Work